hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 # History and self-definitions

-_Note: This section is adapted from a paper that I've submitted for non-anonymous review in a journal._
+_Note: This section is adapted from a paper that has been accepted to_ Empirical Studies of the Arts _.
+[Here's the preprint](https://osf.io/preprints/psyarxiv/nspwg)._

 The nature of computer graphics research has changed over the years, and so has the way that the field defines itself.